bstarynk/bstarynk/README.md

 - 👋 Hi, I’m @bstarynk

-I am Basile Starynkevitch (born in 1959, living and working in France, husband, father and grandfather)
+I am Basile Starynkevitch (born in 1959, living in France near Paris, husband, father and grandfather)

 My personal web page is http://starynkevitch.net/Basile/ (where you can find my mobile phone number and resume and postal adress)

-My employer (in 2023) is CEA LIST at https://list.cea.fr/

 - 👀 I’m interested in open source projects and artificial intelligence
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on [RefPerSys](http://refpersys.org/)
-- 📫 How to reach me : by email : at office to `basile.starynkevitch@cea.fr` or at home to `basile@starynkevitch.net`
+- 📫 How to reach me : by email : at home to `basile@starynkevitch.net`

 <!---
 bstarynk/bstarynk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.